|Update - Debian Buster - 23. August 2019|

 However, I wanted to bring such a robust update mechanism into my personal Debian based project.
 During my professional career I already developed such an update mechanism and from the gained experience I know that it is a complex endeavor.
 Therefore it was clear to me that I will base my solution upon a well thought out open source project instead of developing my own solution again.
 After a through evaluation phase I came to the conclusion that Mender is a great match for my project.
 The key selling points were simplicity of the solution, good documentation, a matching management interface, fully open source code and a good unit test coverage.

 There is even a very valuable tool available that turns a Raspbian image into a Mender compliant image.
 I used this as a starting point to get to know how I can add the Mender update mechanism to my personal project.

-After inspiring discussions and some days of work it is now possible to easily generate a Debian stretch image for the Raspberry Pi 2 or 3 that comes with full Mender update support!
+After inspiring discussions and some days of work it is now possible to easily generate a Debian buster image for the Raspberry Pi 2 or 3 that comes with full Mender update support!

 Here is how you can build the OS image and a corresponding Mender update artifact: